Mjz86/c_colon/mcc.md

-// the 256 bit hashes arent 256 values , instead we have a martrix pointer , truncated-count ( max of 32) arrays of  big endian bytes , the reason for this is presented in the dynamic cast spec.
+// the 256 bit hashes aren't 256 values , instead we have a martrix pointer , truncated-count ( max of 32) arrays of  big endian bytes , the reason for this is presented in the dynamic cast spec.

 (sorted-cryptographic-256bit-hash-of-dest-types-name-mangle-byte(*)[number-of-types])  [32/* hash bytes*/];// note , if the hashes are unique when truncated ( very often the case ) the least amount of bytes of hash is used while still keeping every hash's value in the table is unique bit pack of <number-of-types, truncated-count>;// between 1 and 32 is truncated-count, as a 5 bit , and rest of the bits are for number-of-type